 Again, these symptoms can also be the signs of other illnesses and don’t necessarily mean you have HIV or AIDS.
 Get tested to know for sure.

 Early treatment is the key to surviving and living with HIV.
 In the 20 years since combination therapy has been implemented, survival rates among those infected and who adhere to treatment have increased significantly.
-Studies have found that the life span of HIV patients undergoing regular treatment is essentially no different from someone who does not have HIV.
+Studies have found that, depending on how early the infection is treated, the life span of HIV patients undergoing regular treatment my be essentially no different from someone who does not have HIV.